Dzogchen: Conduct

 Norbu notes that "Tantric practices may be used as secondary practices by the practitioner of Dzogchen, alongside the principal practice of contemplation."
 Similarly, physical yoga (Tib. trulkhor) may also be used as supporting practices.

 The Fruit

 Self-liberation

 According to Namkhai Norbu, in Dzogchen, "to become realized simply means to discover and manifest that which from the very beginning has been our own true condition: the Zhi (gzhi) or Base."
 Since the basis, the path of practice and the fruit or result of practice are non-dual from the ultimate perspective, in Dzogchen understands the path as not separate from the result or fruit of the path (i.e. Buddhahood).
 Once a Dzogchen practitioner has recognized their true nature (and "do not remain in doubt" regarding this), the path consists of the integration (sewa) of all experiences in their life with the state of rigpa.
-All these experiences are self-liberated through this integration or mixing.
+All these experiences are self-liberated ('auto-liberated') through this integration or mixing.

 This process is often explained through three "liberations" or capacities of a Dzogchen practitioner: